dyntopia/luoda/README.md

 ]

 [site]
-# Optional: name if the site
+# Optional: name of the site
 name = "luoda"

 [[collection]]